nicocossiom/orbitdb/docs/TYPESCRIPT.md

  const mydb : Events<string>
 ```

-Trying to store anything of type than string will result in a type error.
+Trying to store anything with a different type other than `string` will result in a type error.

 ```ts
 await mydb.add(1)
  // Argument of type 'number' is not assignable to parameter of type 'string'.
  ```

- Retreiving data from the database will result in the correct data type the databse holds.
+Retrieving data from the database will result in the correct data type the database holds.

 ```ts
 const hash = await mydb.add("hello")